Bhavanisankar-G-S/Fixed-point-Arithmetic/README.md

 # Fixed-Point Arithmetic & Newton-Raphson Division in Verilog

-Welcome to this repository!
-This project showcases the hardware implementation of fixed-point mathematical operations, culminating in a highly efficient **Fixed-Point Divider using the Newton-Raphson method**.
+This project showcases the hardware implementation of fixed-point mathematical operations - Addition, Subtraction, Multiplication and Division by **Newton Raphson Iterations**.
 This project bridges the gap between numerical analysis and digital logic design, demonstrating how complex floating-point algorithms can be translated into fast, resource-efficient fixed-point hardware.

 ## Project Overview
 This project is divided into two core hardware experiments: